webloped/webloped_web/BiostateAI/AI Playground/GENE_VISUALIZATION_LOGIC.md

-# Gene Visualization Logic Documentation
+# Gene Visualization & Risk Prediction Logic Documentation

 ## Overview

-The gene visualization system has been completely redesigned to use only the original 5 colors from the CSS and create meaningful **mixed patterns** based on user inputs or randomization.
-The system now follows biological logic and creates realistic gene expression patterns with a mix of all 5 colors throughout the visualization.
+The gene visualization and risk prediction system has been redesigned to provide **deterministic, evidence-based medical simulation**.
+The system uses only the original 5 colors from the CSS and creates meaningful, reproducible patterns based on user inputs.
+Risk predictions are capped at medically realistic levels (≤50%) and follow evidence-based medical research.

+## Gene Visualization Logic

-## Original Colors Used
+### Original Colors Used

 The system uses only these 5 colors from the original CSS: